Lace Expansion and Mean-Field Behavior for the Random Connection Model: Introduction

 The RCM is related to some fundamental lattice models and has, in fact, features of both site and bond percolation.
 The Poisson blob model, for instance, can be considered as a continuum version of nearest-neighbor site percolation.
-The parameter $p$ in the discrete setting is then analogous to the intensity $\lambda$ of the PPP, as both describe the point density.
-In that sense, the general RCM corresponds to a discrete site percolation model with long-range connections governed by $\connf$.
-The RCM can also be interpreted as bond percolation (again with long-range interactions governed by $\connf$) on the complete graph generated by the PPP.
+The parameter $p$ in the discrete setting is then analogous to the intensity $\lambda$ of the PPP, as both describe the point density. \ch{In that sense, the general RCM corresponds to a mixed bond-site percolation model with long-range connections governed by $\connf$.} The RCM can also be interpreted as bond percolation (again with long-range interactions governed by $\connf$) on the complete graph generated by the PPP.
 In this perspective, the parameter $p$ in the discrete setting can be compared to $\lambda$ in the continuum, as the mean degree in the discrete setting is $2dp$, whereas $\lambda\int \connf(x) \dd x$ is the mean degree of a typical point of the PPP.

 The results obtained in this paper mirror several results of lattice percolation.
 The treatment of nearest-neighbor models and their spread-out version, first performed by Hara and Slade~\cite{HarSla90}, can be compared to our versions (H1) and (H2) for $\connf$.
 For bond percolation on $\mathbb Z^d$, Fitzner and the second author proved that $d \geq 11$ suffices to obtain an analogue of Theorem~\ref{thm:maintheorem}~\cite{FitHof16, FitHof17}.
 In our corresponding regime, which is (H1), we give no quantitative bound on the dimension $d$.
-The ``discrete analogue'' of (H3) is long-range percolation, for which the corresponding results were obtained by the first two authors and Sakai~\cite{HeyHofSak08}.
+The ``discrete analogue'' of (H3) is long-range percolation, for which the corresponding results were obtained by the first two authors and Sakai~\cite{HeyHofSak08} for $d>3(\alpha\wedge2)$, and by Chen and Sakai~\cite{CheSak19} for the marginal case $d=6$ and $\alpha=2$.

 It is worth noting that Tanemura~\cite{Tan96} already devised a lace expansion for the Poisson blob model.
 For the special case of the Poisson blob model, the expansion itself is the same as the one devised in this paper.
 However, we were unable to give a proof of the expansion's convergence based on~\cite{Tan96}.